BigCommerce Personalized Pricing Strategies

-Retailers and Etailers are cautiously embracing personalized pricing strategies.
+BigCommerce experts are embracing personalized pricing strategies to increase revenues.
 In other words, two shoppers buying identical items can pay significantly different amounts.
 Why and how much difference are the two questions we hope to answer in this blog.

 When it comes to offering different prices to customers, usually there are two approaches, one is dynamic and the other is personalized.
-They’re both offering different prices to customers but how they’re being processed are different.
+They’re both offering different prices to customers, but the process is different.

 The Difference Between Dynamic and Personalized Pricing

 Have you ever checked prices for a flight online, come back an hour later and see that the cost of the same flight has gone up?